Cooperative banking

-Credit unions in the US had five times lower failure rate than other banks during the crisis and more than doubled lending to small businesses between 2008 and 2016, from $30 billion to $60 billion, while lending to small businesses overall during the same period declined by around $100 billion.
-Public trust in credit unions stands at 60%, compared to 30% for big banks and small businesses are 80% less likely to be dissatisfied with a credit union than with a big bank.

 Institutions

 Cooperative banks

 Cooperative banks are owned by their customers and follow the cooperative principle of one person, one vote.
 Co-operative banks are often regulated under both banking and cooperative legislation.
 They provide services such as savings and loans to non-members as well as to members, and some participate in the wholesale markets for bonds, money and even equities.
 Many cooperative banks are traded on public stock markets, with the result that they are partly owned by non-members.

 Member control can be diluted by these outside stakes, so they may be regarded as semi-cooperative.

 Cooperative banking systems are also usually more integrated than credit union systems.
 Local branches of co-operative banks select their own boards of directors and manage their own operations, but most strategic decisions require approval from a central office.
 Credit unions usually retain strategic decision-making at a local level, though they share back-office functions, such as access to the global payments system, by federating.

 Some cooperative banks are criticized for diluting their cooperative principles.
 Principles 2-4 of the "Statement on the Co-operative Identity" can be interpreted to require that members must control both the governance systems and capital of their cooperatives.
 A cooperative bank that raises capital on public stock markets creates a second class of shareholders who compete with the members for control.
 In some circumstances, the members may lose control.
 This effectively means that the bank ceases to be a cooperative.
 Accepting deposits from non-members may also lead to a dilution of member control.